vgvsai/java-webapp-docker/README.md

 config files whatever is required for our application to run.

-Create docker image using Dockerfile
+Create docker image using Dockerfile.

 ```docker